johnwll/gic_assessment_q2/README.md

 For a production version, the SQL function can be parallelized to allow processing for multiple unit numbers of different programs.

-For deployment, q2_run_init.sql script should be run in the production server's respective database.
+For deployment, q2_run_init.sql script should be run in the production PostgreSQL server's respective database.